SCgeeker/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-This project has not need to load any package.
+I did not load any external package in this project.

 ## Loading and preprocessing the data
 Load the data from the zip file and store in 'act'.